zu-greta/comp370/summary/370_summary.md

 **forced choice**: there is no right label, but forcing the annotator to pick something

-*any categorucal property requires a typology (some things are harder than they seem - hard to define labels, hard to dissern with available info)*
+*any categorical property requires a typology (some things are harder than they seem - hard to define labels, hard to dissern with available info)*

 ### Lecture 47 - building a typology
 **typology design objective**: a document consisting of motivation (why typology exists) and contect, overview of types and relation to one another, list of types (with concise definitions, positive examples with inlusion rational, negative examples with exclusion rational, edge cases with inclusion and exclusion rational), arguments/evidence for comprehensivness -> human readable, intended for humans document that lays out the purpose and category of typology, and defines the types of categories including data examples, outide cases and edge cases